w3f/polkadot-wiki/docs/learn/learn-proxies-pure.md

 :::

-Anonymous proxies are very different from other proxy types.
+Anonymous proxies (pure proxies) are very different from other proxy types.
 The proxies we described so far are _existing accounts_ assigned as proxies by a primary account.
 These proxies act on behalf of the primary account, reducing the exposure of the primary account's private key.
 Remember, the more often we use an account's private key to sign transactions, the more we expose that key to the internet, increasing the visibility of that account.
 The purpose of a proxy is thus to draw the attention of potential attackers away from the primary account, as proxies' private keys will be used most of the time to perform actions on behalf of the primary account.

 ![anonymous proxies](../assets/proxy-vs-anon.png)

-Anonymous proxies are new accounts that are _created_ (not assigned) by a primary account.
+Anonymous proxies (pure proxies) are new accounts that are _created_ (not assigned) by a primary account.
 That primary account then acts as _any_ proxy on behalf of the anonymous proxy.
 Anonymous proxies are **keyless non-deterministic accounts** as they do not have a private key but they have an address that is randomly generated.
 Also, in some sense, nobody owns an anonymous proxy as nobody has a private key to control them.

 :::info Renaming Anonymous Proxies as **Pure Proxies**